-So far you’ve seen how to write Linux bash scripts that do the job without user inputs.
+So far, you’ve seen how to write Linux bash scripts that do the job without user inputs.
 Today we will continue our series about Linux bash scripting.

-I recommend you to review the previous posts if you want to know what we are talking about.
+I recommend you review the previous posts if you want to know what we are talking about.

 Today we will know how to retrieve input from the user and deal with that input, so our script becomes more interactive.